Quantum Kinetic Uncertainty Relations in Mesoscopic Conductors at Strong Coupling

-Importantly, we show that the definition in Eq.~\eqref{eq:A_def} recovers the standard activity—a jump rate—in the weak system-reservoir coupling limit.
-This is demonstrated analytically for (i) a single quantum dot (SQD) at all times (App.~\ref{app:SQD}) and (ii) a double quantum dot (DQD) in the steady state (App.~\ref{App:DQD}), building on recent results by some of the authors~\cite{Blasi2024,Khandelwal2024}.
-Such benchmarking is only feasible for models admitting exact analytical solutions.
-This analysis reveals a key insight: in the weak-coupling regime, where transport is effectively particle-like, the time-integrated symmetrized exchange-rate fluctuations coincide with the classical jump rate.
-At strong-coupling, however, the same definition naturally captures richer quantum features—such as coherence and correlations—which we explore below in the steady-state regime, with direct applications to uncertainty relations.\\

-\textit{Steady-state generalized activity.--} We now employ the non-equilibrium Keldysh Green's functions formalism to derive explicit expressions for the generalized dynamical activity in the steady state (denoted by the superscript $ss$).
-As shown in App.~\ref{app_stationary_state}, these calculations yield:
+By employing the non-equilibrium Keldysh Green’s-function formalism, we derive an explicit expression for the generalized dynamical activity in the steady state (denoted by the superscript $ss$).
+Following previous analytical developments by some of the authors in Ref.~\cite{Blasi2024} (see also Supp.
+Mat.
+Sec.~III~\cite{SuppMat}), we obtain: